Green children of Woolpit: Explanations

-Neither Ralph of Coggeshall nor William of Newburgh offer an explanation for the "strange and prodigious" event, as William calls it, and some modern historians have the same reticence: "I consider the process of worrying over the suggestive details of these wonderfully pointless miracles in an effort to find natural or psychological explanations of what 'really,' if anything, happened, to be useless to the study of William of Newburgh or, for that matter, of the Middle Ages", says Nancy Partner, author of a study of 12th-century historiography.
+Neither Ralph of Coggeshall nor William of Newburgh explain the "strange and prodigious" event, as William calls it, and some modern historians have the same reticence: "I consider the process of worrying over the suggestive details of these wonderfully pointless miracles in an effort to find natural or psychological explanations of what 'really,' if anything, happened, to be useless to the study of William of Newburgh or, for that matter, of the Middle Ages", says Nancy Partner, author of a study of 12th-century historiography.
 Nonetheless, such explanations continue to be sought and two approaches have dominated explanations of the mystery of the green children.
 The first is that the narrative descends from folklore, describing an imaginary encounter with the inhabitants of a "fairy Otherworld".
-In a few early as well as modern readings, this other world is extraterrestrial, and the green children alien beings.
+In a few early as well as modern readings, this other world is extraterrestrial, and the green children are alien beings.
 The second is that it is a "garbled account" of a real event, although it is impossible to be certain whether the story as recorded is an authentic report given by the children or an "adult invention".
 His study of the story led Charles Oman to conclude that "there is clearly some mystery behind it all, some story of drugging and kidnapping".
 Medievalist Jeffrey Jerome Cohen offers a different kind of historical explanation, arguing that the story is an oblique account of the racial difference between the English and the indigenous Britons.